Support Us Button Widget

 Old photo of the Swamp Rabbit Train

-Hey there, Greenville. 👋 Ana here.
-If you’re new to our city (or even born + raised here, like me), you may have wondered what GVL’s obsession is with a little creature known as the Swamp Rabbit.
-Everything from our hockey team to restaurants + breweries to a new aerial adventure park seems to be named after this cotton tailed creature.
-But I promise you, it didn’t always used to be like this.
+Whether you’re new to our city or born and raised here, you may have wondered what Greenville’s obsession is with a little creature known as the Swamp Rabbit.
+Everything from our hockey team to restaurants + breweries seems to be named after this cotton-tailed creature.
+But we promise you, it didn’t always used to be like this.

-Ten years ago, you would have been hard pressed to find anything in this city named for the Sylvilagus aquaticus.
-Easy for you to say.
-That’s because in 2009 the Prisma Health Swamp Rabbit Trail first opened to our community + has continued to develop into the 22-mile multi-use greenway system we all know and love today.
+Fifteen years ago, you would have been hard-pressed to find anything in this city named for the Sylvilagus aquaticus.
+That’s because in 2009 the Prisma Health Swamp Rabbit Trail first opened to our community and has continued to develop into the multi-use greenway system we all know and love today.
 Many of the other “Swamp Rabbits” you’ll find around our city are due to the popularity + proximity of the trail.

-Ok, got it.
 So why was this recreational path named the “Swamp Rabbit Trail” in the first place?
-The SRT follows along the historic rail bed of the Greenville + Northern Railway popularly nicknamed “the Swamp Rabbit.”
+The SRT follows along the historic rail bed of the Greenville and Northern Railway popularly nicknamed “the Swamp Rabbit.”

 Despite lofty ambitions, this short railway, part of the greater Carolina, Knoxville & Western Railroad (CK&W), was actually only slightly longer than the current Swamp Rabbit Trail at 23 miles.
 Funding ran out for the project in 1899 + a plan to revitalize the effort in 1907 also failed.
 Throughout its history, the Swamp Rabbit rarely carried passengers and was mostly used to haul lumber and later agricultural products and chemicals from Greenville to around the Marietta area.